rgsf2025/sqlcipher-jdbc/README.md

 Steps to build sqlcipher related files that are needed for common sqlcipher-jdbc jar file

 1. MSYS2 installation

-    Download and install MSYS2 to C:\Tools\msys64\ folder from its official website (https://www.msys2.org/) Launch the MSYS2 MinGW 64-bit terminal (C:\Tools\msys64\msys2_shell.cmd -use-full-path) Update the package databases and core system packages using the following lines:
+    Download and install MSYS2 to C:\Tools\msys64\ folder from its official website (https://www.msys2.org/)

+    Launch the MSYS2 MinGW 64-bit terminal (C:\Tools\msys64\msys2_shell.cmd -use-full-path)

+    Update the package databases and core system packages using the following lines:

-    pacman -Syuu # multiple times until there is nothing more gets updated pacman -S mingw-w64-ucrt-x86_64-toolchain # this installs 29 base utils like make, gcc, openssl and tcl etc. then exceute the lines below to get full versions pacman -S mingw-w64-ucrt-x86_64-openssl
+    pacman -Syuu # multiple times until there is nothing more gets updated

+	pacman -S mingw-w64-ucrt-x86_64-toolchain # this installs all base utils like make, gcc, openssl and tcl etc. then exceute the lines below to get full versions

+	pacman -S mingw-w64-ucrt-x86_64-openssl

 	pacman -S mingw-w64-ucrt-x86_64-autotools

 	pacman -S mingw-w64-ucrt-x86_64-tcl

-    pacman -S mingw-w64-ucrt-x86_64-gcc # GCC to start compiling projects pacman -S mingw-w64-ucrt-x86_64-make
+    pacman -S mingw-w64-ucrt-x86_64-gcc # GCC to start compiling projects

+	pacman -S mingw-w64-ucrt-x86_64-make

-	pacman -Qqe # to list all the packages installed so far by pacman pacman -R <package_names|package_groups> # for removing packages pacman -Ss <package_names|package_groups> # for searching packages
+	pacman -Qqe # to list all the packages installed so far by pacman

+	pacman -R <package_names|package_groups> # for removing packages

+	pacman -Ss <package_names|package_groups> # for searching packages

 	Add C:\Tools\msys64\ucrt\bin to PATH in system-env in windows

 	Create a new system environment variable named MSYS2_PATH_TYPE.

 	Set its value to inherit.
 This will apply the inheritance setting globally to all MSYS2 shells launched on the system.

 	Create a shortcut using "C:\Tools\msys64\msys2_shell.cmd -use-full-path" and use this to launch msys2